aframevr/aframe-site/src/docs/components/material.md

 </a-scene>
 ```

-Most of the other attributes works together with texutres.
-For example, the `color` attribute will act as the base color and be multiplied per-pixel with the texture.
+Most of the other properties works together with texutres.
+For example, the `color` property will act as the base color and be multiplied per-pixel with the texture.
 Set it to `#fff` to maintain the original colors of the texture.

 ### Repeating Textures

 Often, we want to tile textures rather than having them stretch.
-The `repeat` attribute can be used to repeat textures.
+The `repeat` property can be used to repeat textures.

 ```html
 <a-entity geometry="geometry: plane; width: 100"